wp-plugins/jquery-collapse-o-matic/readme.txt

 2. screenshot-2.png Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3 =
+* Added the rel attribute to deal with grouping collpase elements.
+* Added the trigclass and targclass attributes.
+* Added the alt attribute to define the title's hover-over text.

 = 1.2 =
 * Expanded the shortcode to include an optional tag attribute.
 The system defaults to wrapping the trigger in a span tag.